Slay the Spire: Gameplay

 Slay the Spire is a roguelike deck-building game.
-At the start of a playthrough, the player selects one of four predetermined characters, (Note: The fourth character was added after a January 2020 update.) which provides a starting amount of health, gold, a starting relic which provides a unique ability for that character and a starting deck of cards consisting mainly of strikes and defends.
-Each character has character-specific cards to start and to be added throughout the run.
+At the start of a playthrough, the player selects one out of four characters (Note: The fourth character was added after a January 2020 update.).
+Each character starts with different health amounts, a unique starting relic with a special ability, gold, and a starter deck.
+Players will obtain other cards (typically from a pool specific to that character) and relics throughout the run.

 The goal is to work through several floors of the spire, each level having a number of potential encounters distributed in a branching structure with a boss character at the end of the level.
 Encounters include monsters which vary in strength; elite enemies which offer enhanced rewards; campfires to heal or upgrade cards; shopkeepers to buy cards, relics and potions from, as well as to remove cards from the deck; chests with random loot; and random choice-based encounters.

 Gameplay in Slay the Spire involves playing cards for attacks and defenses against known attacks from enemies.

 Combat is played in turns.
 Each turn the player receives a fresh hand of cards and three energy points.
 The player can play any combination of cards as long as they have the energy to pay for the energy cost of each card, and at the end of the turn, all cards not played are sent to a discard pile.
 Players' cards vary by character but generally consist of attack cards to damage opponents, skill cards that buff themselves, debuff opponents, or add to their blocking power for the turn, and power cards where the effect remains in play until the end of combat.
 Each opponent on the field will telegraph what move they will make: if they will attack and with how much damage, if they will block, cast a spell to buff themselves or debuff the player.
 In some cases, the opponents' attack or the player cards may add unplayable cards representing battle conditions like Wounds and Curses to the player's deck that can dilute a player's hand and may add negative effects while in the player's hand.
 The player can determine the best strategy to avoid taking any damage after they complete their turn.
 If the player's health drops to zero, the game is over and they must restart from the bottom of the spire.
 Otherwise, if the player defeats all the monsters in an encounter, they typically receive gold and a choice of one of three randomly-selected cards to add to their deck, if desired.
 Other loot that can be obtained from monsters or other encounters include relics that provide a permanent character buff for the duration of the game, such as increased maximum health, additional energy points, lower casting costs, and automatic blocking, and single-use potions that can be used during any turn for no cost to restore health, buff the player, and debuff or damage the enemy.